The Rules we play by...

 - One person on the team will record the words and point values, as they are placed on the board by their teammates.

-- If a word is challenged, the team must be able to find the word in the Scrabble dictionary.
+- If a word is challenged, the team must be able to find the word in the dictionary.

 - No apps, no googling, just brains!
 Spelling is critical, after all, we are the Literacy Council!